hafidbuilds/githubAPI-playground/README.md

 React Fundamentals Video Project
 ========

-#### This is the repository for the project we'll build together during TylerMcGinnis.com's "React Fundamentals" course, for more information on the course see [tylermcginnis.com/courses](https://tylermcginnis.com/courses)
+#### This is the repository for the project we'll build together during TylerMcGinnis.com's "React Fundamentals" course.

 ## You can see the final project [here](https://rt-react-fundamentals.firebaseapp.com/)